LonamiWebs/lonamiwebs.github.io/content/blog/woce-1.md

 }
 ```

-We allocate enough space for 1024 `pids` in a vector, and pass a mutable pointer to the contents to `EnumProcesses`.
+We allocate enough space[^2] for 1024 `pids` in a vector[^3], and pass a mutable pointer to the contents to `EnumProcesses`.
 Note that the size of the array is in *bytes*, not items, so we need to multiply the capacity by the size of `DWORD`.
 The API likes to use `u32` for sizes, unlike Rust which uses `usize`, so we need a cast.

 Last, we need another mutable variable where the amount of bytes written is stored, `size`.